 Table 5 reports the results for the CDS meta-analysis.
-Australia, Japan, and Korea are associated with the most rejections of the null hypothesis that reserves accumulation does not increase risk-taking, at five or more, while Indonesia, Malaysia, the Philippines, Singapore and Thailand are associated with the least rejections of the null hypothesis, at two or less.
+Australia, Japan, and Korea are associated with the most rejections of the null hypothesis that reserves accumulation does not increase risk-taking, at five or more, while China, Indonesia, Malaysia, the Philippines, Singapore and Thailand are associated with the least rejections of the null hypothesis, at two or less.
 With only 24 tests in total per economy (eight for Thailand), the 5% Type-I error significance level translates into two rejections per non-Thailand economy (rounded from 1.2) and one for Thailand (rounded from 0.4).
-As a result, although we do not find strong evidence to reject the null hypothesis that reserves accumulation has no effect on risk-taking, since the sum of significant rejections across all ten economies amounts to a total of 30 rejections out of a total of 224 tests (9x24 plus 1x8), we also cannot interpret these test results as conclusive evidence that reserves accumulation does not increase risk-taking for any of the economies considered either.
+As a result, although we do not find strong evidence to reject the null hypothesis that reserves accumulation has no effect on risk-taking, since the sum of significant rejections across all 10 economies amounts to a total of 29 rejections out of a total of 224 tests (9x24 plus 1x8), there is some indication that accumulation of reserves might be associated with an increase in risk-taking when considering CDS changes as an alternative risk-taking measure.